Table of Contents

 Endocrine function of the pancreas

 The pancreas is not only digestive but also an endocrine gland.
-As such, it produces two important hormones of the carbohydrate metabolism: insulin and glucagon, amongst others.
+As such, it produces 2 important hormones of the carbohydrate metabolism: insulin and glucagon, amongst others.
 The anabolic hormone insulin is produced in the beta cells and is basally released in an oscillating manner.
-The half-life period in the blood is only six to eight minutes.
+The half-life period in the blood is only 6–8 minutes.
 A high blood glucose value acts as the main stimulus for induced release.
 Insulin then promotes the translocation of the insulin-dependent glucose transporter GLUT 4 to the plasma membrane so that the target cells can now quickly ingest glucose which decreases the blood glucose value.

 Insulin also promotes glycolysis and glycogen synthesis.
 Thus, the absorbed glucose is either transformed into energy or it is stored.
 The direct antagonist of insulin is glucagon, which is produced in the alpha cells of the pancreas.
 At low blood glucose levels, glucagon promotes glycogenolysis and gluconeogenesis.
 It inhibits glycolysis and glycogen synthesis so that the blood glucose level rises.

 Therefore, it is a catabolic hormone that has an antagonist-effect concerning insulin.
 Somatostatin, which is produced by the delta cells, inhibits the secretion of insulin, glucagon, pancreatic enzymes, and gastric acid.
-Pancreatic polypeptide is produced by PP cells and also has an inhibitory effect l: It inhibits the release of pancreatic enzymes and the gallbladder release of bile.
+Pancreatic polypeptide is produced by PP cells and also has an inhibitory effect.
+It inhibits the release of pancreatic enzymes and the gallbladder release of bile.

 Diseases of the Pancreas